-157. This letter should verify that there has been a net creation of jobs, and confirm the number of posts.
-The accountant must be a member of one of the following professional bodies: The Institute of Chartered Accountants in England and Wales (ICAEW), the Institute of Chartered Accountants in England and Wales (ICAEW), the Institute of Chartered Accountants in Ireland (ICAS), the Institute of Chartered Accountants in Ireland (ICAI); the

-Association of Chartered Certified Accountants (ACCA); and the Association of Authorised Public Accountants (AAPA).
-The letter must be an original document and contain the following details:

-- the name and contact details of the business; - your status in the business; - the number of posts created in the business and the hours worked; - the dates of the employment created; - the registration or permission of the accountant to operate in the United Kingdom; - the date that the accountant created the letter on your behalf; and - that the accountant will confirm the content of the letter to us at our request.
+- 161. This letter should verify that there has been a net creation of jobs, and confirm the number of posts.
+The accountant must be a member of one of the following professional bodies: The Institute of Chartered Accountants in England and Wales (ICAEW), the Institute of Chartered Accountants in Scotland (ICAS), the Institute of Chartered Accountants in Ireland (ICAI); the Association of Chartered Certified Accountants (ACCA); and the Association of Authorised Public Accountants (AAPA).
+The letter must be an original document and contain the following details: - the name and contact details of the business; - your status in the business; - the number of posts created in the business and the hours worked; - the dates of the employment created; - the registration or permission of the accountant to operate in the United Kingdom; - the date that the accountant created the letter on your behalf; and - that the accountant will confirm the content of the letter to us at our request.